TrellixVulnTeam/swahilipython_SCMU/Doc/library/readline.rst

    The installed completer function is invoked by the *entry_func* callback passed to :c:func:`rl_completion_matches` in the underlying library.
-   The *text* string comes from the first parameter to the :c:data:`rl_attempted_completion_function` callback of the underlying library.
+   The *text* string comes kutoka the first parameter to the :c:data:`rl_attempted_completion_function` callback of the underlying library.